Emmerdale: Filming locations

 The original Emmerdale Farm buildings are located near to the village of Leathley.
 The buildings are one of the few original filming locations used for the entire series and have been involved in numerous storylines.
 Scenes initially filmed in the farmhouse were filmed at Lindley Farm, owned by Arthur Peel, a farmer.
 Laffan and the researchers found his farm ideal for scenes and the location was large enough for cast and crew members to park their vehicles there.
 Yorkshire Television promised Peel to keep his identity and the location of his farm a secret, but viewers eventually discovered both and would visit in the hopes of meeting the cast there.
 Location shooting was originally filmed in the village of Arncliffe in Littondale, a quiet valley in the Yorkshire Dales.
 The Falcon, the village hotel, served as the fictional Woolpack Inn.
 After four years of filming there, it was moved to the village of Esholt in 1976.
 The Woolpack's real-life location was changed to Commercial Inn in Esholt, and eventually, the real owner of the inn agreed to change the name to the Woolpack.

 After the soap began transmitting episodes 52 weeks of the year, the production needed more space.
 This led to the purchase of a four-floor mill in Farsley for £2 million, which a building team converted into the Emmerdale Production Centre.
 Construction of another purpose-built set began on the Harewood estate in 1996 and it has been used since 1997, after being opened by Prime Minister John Major.
 The Harewood set is a replica of Esholt, with minor alterations.
-Filming returned to Esholt for a one-off episode in 2016 for a special episode centred around Ashley Thomas' (John Middleton) dementia which aired in December 2016.
+Filming returned to Esholt in 2016 for a special episode centred around Ashley Thomas' (John Middleton) dementia which aired in December 2016.
 The location was used to represent Ashley's onset of dementia to the viewer.
 Location filming is also done in the City of Leeds and other West Yorkshire locations; scenes set in the fictional market town of Hotten are currently filmed in Otley, and previously in Farsley.
 Benton Park School in Rawdon and the primary school in Farnley were also used for filming.
 Interiors are primarily filmed at Yorkshire Television's Emmerdale Production Centre in Leeds, next to Yorkshire's Leeds Studios.

 Four farms have been featured on Emmerdale over the years: